LSSTDESC/qp/docs/user_guide/parameterizations/mixmod.md

 - `Ensemble.pdf()` and `Ensemble.cdf()` are computed as a weighted sum of each of the component Gaussian's `pdf()` and `cdf()`.
 - `Ensemble.ppf()` is calculated from a fixed grid of `cdf()` values that are interpolated linearly using `scipy.interp1d`. `ppf(0)` returns negative infinity, and `ppf(1)` returns positive infinity.
+- `Ensemble.x_samples()` returns a range of $x$ values that should plot the majority of all the distributions.
+It may exclude the tail of some distributions.
+The minimum of the range is calculated as the lowest mean minus the largest standard deviation, and the maximum is calculated as the reverse.

 ## Data structure